CJRockball/pred_service/README.md

 ## TL;DR
 Prediction demo
 ### 1. Dataset
 The data is 243 rows of restaurant related information.
 I try to predict the total bill from a set of categorical (ordinal and nominal) and contiuous features.
-After an initial review I created two data related objects ([testdata](https://github.com/CJRockball/pred_service/blob/main/notebooks/tipsdata.py) and [testpipe](https://github.com/CJRockball/pred_service/blob/main/notebooks/tipspipe.py))
+After an initial review I created two data related objects ([testdata](https://github.com/CJRockball/pred_service/blob/main/notebooks/tipsdata.py) and [testpipe](https://github.com/CJRockball/pred_service/blob/main/notebooks/tipspipe.py)).
+Tipsdata downloads and splits the dataset in train, val and test.
+Tipspipe creates sklearn pipeline for transformations and models.
+These are used as backends for the EDA/model notebook

 ### 2. EDA